ConnorFieldUser/Final_Project/README.md

 A collaboration with https://github.com/mcverticchio, this project was created as an ordering and delivery platform.

+I was the backend engineer, and I was in charge of database management, API endpoints, driver side auth through django, email config, DRF token auth, and Heroku deployment.

 Customer users can add contact information, browse grocery items, look for nearby stores, add items to a cart, send the list up to the driver users.
 Search items are pulled through the Supermarket API.
 Driver users can mark lists as complete or in progress.